There is no better way to reduce the spreading of germs and potentially deadly diseases than hand washing.

-It has been proven that washing hands with soap and water rids you from bacteria such as c.difficile.
+It has been proven that handwashing with soap and water rids you from bacteria such as c.difficile.
 It’s a very dangerous bacteria and it can lead to debilitating diseases.
 Hand washing has to be done properly in order to prevent bacteria from contamination.
 The question is, what is proper?

 Studies have shown that crucial thing to effective hand hygiene is drying.
 There is a correlation between the hand dampness and the bacteria amount that can be transferred to the surface.
 Meaning, if you leave your hands wet, your skin will most likely become an even better place for bacteria to breed.